History of Supreme court in Timeline

 In 1903, the High Court of Australia was constituted and its first members were appointed under the Judiciary Act of 1903.

-1909: Founding of the Supreme Administrative Court in Sweden
+1909: Founding of the Supreme Administrative Court

 1919: Founding of the Supreme Court of Iceland

-In 1919, the Supreme Court of Iceland was founded under Act No. 22/1919.
+The Supreme Court of Iceland was founded in 1919 under Act No. 22/1919.

-February 1920: First session of the Supreme Court of Iceland
+February 1920: First Session of the Supreme Court of Iceland

 On February 16, 1920, the Supreme Court of Iceland held its first session.